This post may contain affiliate links. Please see our privacy and disclosure policy for more details

 Writing is never a solitary endeavor.
 Even bestselling authors have entire groups of editors and publishing companies to assist them in their writing efforts.
 No matter how old your child is, you will always be involved in the writing process in some way, even if that’s just helping them to brainstorm ideas and edit at the high school level.

 For elementary or beginning writers, support is even more important.
-Once you, or your writing curriculum, has introduced the proper way to construct a sentence or paragraph, you cannot expect your child to grasp the concept.
+Once you, or your elementary writing curriculum, has introduced the proper way to construct a sentence or paragraph, you cannot expect your child to grasp the concept.
 Every time your child is faced with a writing exercise or assignment in the weeks to come, you need to be present to ensure that your child remembers the steps to do it correctly.
 All too often parents assume a child has mastered a writing concept when they have not, which again can lead to a belief they are a poor writer.
 Actually, they need more practice and support.

 Saturate your home with words.